-(1)Represents the dollar amount, per \$100 of current principal of the price or cost for the security.
+Represents the dollar amount, per \$100 of current principal of the price or cost for the security.
+Includes equity tranches and similar securities.

 Non-Agency RMBS and CMBS are generally securitized in senior/subordinated structures, or in excess spread/over-collateralization structures.
 Disregarding TBAs, Agency RMBS consist primarily of whole-pool pass through certificates.
 We actively invest in the TBA market.
 TBAs are forward-settling Agency RMBS where the mortgage pass-through certificates to be delivered are "To-Be-Announced."
 Given that we use TBAs primarily to hedge the risk of rising interest rates on our long holdings, we generally carry a net short TBA position.